 Who is the Place de Furstemberg named after?

-Although the tiny Place de Furstemberg may be the smallest squares of Paris, its charm is undeniable.
+Although the tiny Place de Furstemberg may be the smallest square in Paris, its charm is undeniable.

 Situated near the church of Saint-Germain-des-Prés, it owes its name to the famous Prince de Furstenberg, William Egon of Fürstenberg (1629 – 1704).

-The German clergyman, who was once bishop of Metz and of Strasbourg, retired to Paris in 1697 where he was appointed abbot of St-Germain-des-Prés.
+The German clergyman, once bishop of Metz and Strasbourg, retired to Paris in 1697, where he was appointed abbot of St-Germain-des-Prés.

-It was him who created the three streets of rue Cardinale, passage de la Petite-Boucherie and rue de Furstemberg on the forecourt of the abbatial palace.
+He created the three streets of Rue Cardinale, passage de la Petite-Boucherie and Rue de Furstemberg on the forecourt of the abbatial palace.
 Rue de Furstemberg itself was opened on the site of the abbey’s stables.

 Not really a square!

-In fact, Place de Furstemberg is not technically a square but a street (rue de Furstemberg or Furstenberg) where a small roundabout has been created for traffic.
+Place de Furstemberg is not technically a square but a street (rue de Furstemberg or Furstenberg) with a small roundabout for traffic.

 Four paulownias have been planted in its centre.

-The place has a certain romantic feel along with elegant Parisian-style lamp posts, particularly at night time when the five globes are lit up.
+The place has a romantic feel and elegant Parisian-style lamp posts, particularly at night when the five globes are lit up.

 Eugène Delacroix and Rue de Furstemberg